 After weeks of planning and what turned out to be months of construction, our basement reveal is finally here!
 If you’ve been following this renovation journey, you know that back in early May we set out to create a cozy and welcoming family room made for TV watching and entertaining.
 With a few obstacles, combined with summer holiday trade schedules, our timeline seemed to expand.
 As of this week, we were officially able to make use of this fantastic space.

 Remember what we started with?
 It was basically an open space that stored everything from hockey equipment to Christmas decorations to old furniture.
-It was also where my teenage son and his friends would hang out.
-Definitely not the most welcoming area in the house, but it served well as a place for mini stick tournaments and all the other craziness young boys tend to bring to the household.
+It was also where our teenage son and his friends would hang out.
+Definitely not the most welcoming area in the house, but it served well as a place for mini stick tournaments and all of the other craziness young boys tend to bring to the household.
 Then, they start to grow up and needs change.

 I don’t think we have anything to feel guilty about regarding the basement anymore.
 Somehow I think our new family room will be preferred over our upstairs bonus room!